Glubus/R-ressources/README.md

 A Rust library inspired by Android/Kotlin's `R` system for managing resources at build time.

+**Stop scattering magic numbers across 12 files!** Centralize all your constants, strings, colors, and configuration in one place.
+Modify them quickly without hunting through your codebase.

 ## Features

 - **Build Time**: Resources are compiled directly into your binary